At Tock, this restaurant group owner and former trader is building a Spotify for reservations – TechCrunch

 Now what’s happening is that we built out a system that is cloud based — we’re the only independent system left [of meaningful scale] — and we built it for enterprise.
 So we have 400 API endpoints.
 We can integrate with Salesforce.
 But we can also do specialty integrations with, you know, Vail Resorts, which is now a client of ours.

 So all of that now is going laterally and we’re getting the halo effect.
-We spend very little on marketing to to businesses.
+We spend very little on marketing to businesses.
 We spend an awful lot of money now [on] building out that consumer network, [which the Chase deal should help with meaningfully].
 The cool part about that news is that every single one of those people in the largest rewards program in the country is going to get an account.
-So that’s how I get 30 million US households all at once.
+So that’s how I get 30 million U.S. households all at once.

 TC: What other ways are you sharing your customer data?

 NK: One of the most important pieces of data within a restaurant group that we don’t share across, is that we want to know your preferences, your dietary restrictions, your spouse’s birthday — all those things.
 Those are for better hospitality.
 Now, for the next step we want you to give us that information.
-We already know your dining history — why is there no platform like Spotify or Netflix for restaurants that anticipates your needs, knows what you enjoy and suggests little nudges to you [like], ‘Hey, your anniversary is coming up in a little while — maybe you should book something now, and we’ve got these great five choices that are in your (playlist).
-So that that mass personalization for the consumer is coming, that’s something that we’re building.
-You have to get to a point where you have enough of that data to to do it well enough that it’s meaningful, but we’re there now.
+We already know your dining history — why is there no platform like Spotify or Netflix for restaurants that anticipates your needs, knows what you enjoy and suggests little nudges to you [like], ‘Hey, your anniversary is coming up in a little while — maybe you should book something now, and we’ve got these great five choices that are in your (playlist).’
+So that mass personalization for the consumer is coming, that’s something that we’re building.
+You have to get to a point where you have enough of that data to do it well enough that it’s meaningful, but we’re there now.

 TC: The restaurant industry is brutally competitive.
 Is there a chance that some of your restaurants maybe don’t want to be part of a suggested rotation alongside other restaurants?